 The free version is enough to seed a bunch of content ideas.

-While Amazon.com is a fun place to shop – it is also a great place to get blog topic ideas.
+While Amazon.com is a fun place to shop – it is also a great place to get blog content ideas.

 Search for your niche and write posts for some of the products that pop up.

 - ideas on how to use the products.

 It also helps if you are a member of the Amazon Associates affiliate program and the newer Amazon Influencers Program (you can see my Influencer page here.)

 Another ninja tip for you

 On most of Amazon’s product pages, like this one for the Amazon Echo, there is a section for Customer Questions and Answers.
 (See the screenshot below).